 By Jeff Helms

-Final passage of a five-year farm bill by Congress Dec.
-12 was welcome news for Alabama farmers eager to prepare for the 2019 crop year.
+MONTGOMERY, Ala., Dec.
+12 — Final passage of a five-year farm bill by Congress today was welcome news for Alabama farmers eager to prepare for the 2019 crop year.

-The House of Representatives approved the bipartisan legislation by a 369-47 vote, following Senate passage by an 87-13 vote.
+The House of Representatives approved the bipartisan legislation by a 369-47 vote, following Senate passage on Tuesday by an 87-13 vote.
 President Donald J. Trump has indicated he will sign the measure into law.

 Alabama Farmers Federation President Jimmy Parnell said the farm bill makes significant improvements in federal farm programs.